Skip to main content

 Value Analysis

-At $29.95 for a complete kit with filter and two canteens, the Survivor Filter Squeeze Kit offers exceptional value.
-The Sawyer Squeeze system ($35) comes with one squeeze pouch and filters at 0.1 microns without carbon.
-The LifeStraw Personal ($18) is cheaper but is a sip-only straw with no squeeze capability and no carbon.
-The NatureNova 3-pack ($28.97) includes a water bag and backwash syringe but uses 0.1-micron filtration without carbon.
+At its current price for a complete kit with filter and two canteens, the Survivor Filter Squeeze Kit offers exceptional value.
+The Sawyer Squeeze system costs slightly more and comes with one squeeze pouch, filtering at 0.1 microns without carbon.
+The LifeStraw Personal is cheaper but is a sip-only straw with no squeeze capability and no carbon.
+The NatureNova 3-pack is similarly priced, includes a water bag and backwash syringe, but uses 0.1-micron filtration without carbon.
 The Survivor Filter kit uniquely combines 0.05-micron filtration, carbon taste improvement, and included containers — no competitor matches all three at this price.

 The 1,000-liter carbon mouthpiece is the ongoing cost to consider.
-After approximately 6-12 months of regular use, the carbon element needs replacement (Survivor Filter sells replacements for about $8-10).
+After approximately 6-12 months of regular use, the carbon element needs replacement (Survivor Filter sells replacements at a low cost).
 The UF membrane itself lasts 100,000 liters and effectively never needs replacement under normal use.
-Compared to buying a Sawyer Squeeze ($35) plus a separate carbon inline filter ($15-20), the integrated design of the Survivor Filter Squeeze Kit is both lighter and cheaper for users who want combined pathogen and taste filtration.
+Compared to buying a Sawyer Squeeze plus a separate carbon inline filter, the integrated design of the Survivor Filter Squeeze Kit is both lighter and cheaper for users who want combined pathogen and taste filtration.

 Frequently Asked Questions